utdemir/composable-indexes/README.md

 let mut collection = Collection::<Person, _>::new(
   index::zip!(
-   // An hashtable for the ssn, for exact lookups index::premap(|p: &Person| p.ssn.clone(), index::hashtable()),
+   // A hashtable for the ssn, for exact lookups index::premap(|p: &Person| p.ssn.clone(), index::hashtable()),

    // A btree index for age, for range lookups